danieluhl/astro-blog/src/content/blog/2023/new-keyboard-strategy.md

 1. Feel things out first

 Assuming you are a touch typer, sit with the keyboard disconnected and just type whatever comes to you.
-Play though common patterns in your mind like swtiching betwen programs and doing all the keyboard shortcuts that are most common.
+Play though common patterns in your mind like switching between programs and doing all the keyboard shortcuts that are most common.

 This is going to give you very fast iteration in your mind about where you might want modifier keys